Organism Engineering Padawan (1-year paid internship)

 Our mission is to make biology easier to engineer.
 Ginkgo is constructing, editing, and redesigning the living world in order to answer the globe’s growing challenges in health, energy, food, materials, and more.
 Our bioengineers make use of an in-house automated foundry for designing and building new organisms.
 Today, our foundry is developing over 40 different organisms to make different products across multiple industries.

-- At least 1 year laboratory experience
+- At least one year of laboratory experience

 - Experience with high-throughput molecular cloning, assay development, or protein engineering preferred